commongear/gt2/view/README.md

 A static web server is required to run this app.
-Using address [127.0.0.1](https://www.pcmag.com/encyclopedia/term/loopback-address) is recommended, as it limits the connections to originate from the local computer.
+Using address [127.0.0.1](https://www.pcmag.com/encyclopedia/term/loopback-address) is recommended, as it limits access to connections originating from the local machine.

 Install: